Charles Francis Constantine: Early life and education

-Career
+Military career

 Often referred to as a soldier's soldier, Constantine spent his life in the army from the time he joined the Royal Canadian Horse Artillery (or RCHA) in 1905, until he retired in 1943.
 He entered the Permanent Force in 1905.

 By the time that the First World War broke out, he had become a captain.
-He was appointed brigade major shortly after proceeding oversees with the First Division.
-He was promoted to Lieutenant-colonel just before the Battle of Vimy Ridge in 1917 and placed in command of the Fifth Canadian Field Brigade.
+He was appointed brigade major shortly after proceeding oversees with the 1st Canadian Division.
+He was promoted to lieutenant colonel just before the Battle of Vimy Ridge in 1917 and placed in command of the 5th Canadian Field Brigade.
 He rose to the command of an Artillery Brigade, winning the Distinguished Service Order, or DSO, and bar and the Legion of Honour.
 He was made a Companion of the Order of the Bath, or CB.

 After the war he held many important military posts, including O.C. of the Royal Canadian Horse Artillery.
 Following the First World War, he taught at the RMC then went to staff college in England.

 He was appointed the 11th Commandant at the RMC (1925–30).
 During this period he consolidated the work of restoring it after the damages caused by the war.
 In 1925, Constantine was informed that the Department of Militia intended to expand the RMC over the next ten years so that it could handle three hundred cadets, a seven-month physical training course for officers and other ranks, equitation courses and special courses for the military training of officers of the Royal Canadian Navy, the Active Militia and the Royal Canadian Air Force.
 Summer training and accommodation was provided at the RMC for cadets who were candidates for the Permanent Force, the Royal Canadian Navy and the Royal Canadian Air Force.